10 Things to Do in Seville in Winter

 In any European city, Christmas is the main event of the winter.
 Seville is no exception.
 These holidays are celebrated in the city of Seville with great enthusiasm and with a great weight of tradition.
 Christmas markets, street lighting, Christmas sweets or carol contests are the classics of Christmas in Seville.

-One of the favorite plans of the Sevillians is to make the famous route of the nativity scenes.
+One of the favorite plans of the Sevillians is to make the famous route of the cribs.
 An itinerary through the churches of the city that mount their own cribs with an exquisite level of craftsmanship.
-In any case, if you want to know everything that Christmas in Seville offers you can do it in this link.
+In any case, if you want to know everything that Christmas in Seville has to offer, you can do it in this link.

 And if you want to admire the Christmas lights that adorn the capital of Seville, nothing better than booking a seat on the tourist bus, from which you can see the most representative Sevillian monuments decorated for Christmas in a comfortable and warm way.